FDio/csit/docs/report/vpp_functional_tests/overview.rst

 Functional Tests Naming
 -----------------------

-CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT rls1701.
+|csit-release| follows a common structured naming convention for all performance
+and system functional tests, introduced in CSIT rls1701.

 The naming should be intuitive for majority of the tests.
 Complete description